RAG Data Retrieval and Re-Ranking with BM25Plus

 ['revenue', 'net revenue', 'consolidated statements of operations', 'gross profit', 'operating income']

 ChromaDB supports both metadata filters (filter) and document content filters (where_document).
-The helper builds the right query shape: a single filter is passed directly, while multiple filters are combined with or content filter so a page must contain at least one keyword.
+The helper builds the right query shape.
+A single filter is passed directly, while multiple filters are combined with or content filter, so a page must contain at least one keyword.

 PYTHON